vinesh178/livekit-voice-ai-agent-setup/README.md

 ![Livekit-Voice-AI-Agent-Workflow](images/livekit-voice-ai-agent-workflow.png)

-# How to Build Your Own AI-Powered Voice Agent with LiveKit and Twillio: Step-by-Step Implementation Guide
+# How to Build Your Own AI-Powered Voice Agent with LiveKit and Twilio: Step-by-Step Implementation Guide

 ## Step 1: Create a Twilio Account

-Start by signing up for a Twilio account if you haven’t already.
-Simply visit [Twilio’s website](https://www.twilio.com/) and follow the registration process to set up your account.
+Start by signing up for a Twilio account if you haven't already.
+Simply visit [Twilio's website](https://www.twilio.com/) and follow the registration process to set up your account.

 ## Step 2: Create a Phone Number

 Once your account is ready, navigate to the Twilio Console and create a phone number.
-You don’t need to configure any additional settings at this stage—just select a number and you’re good to go.
+You don't need to configure any additional settings at this stage—just select a number and you're good to go.
 This number will be used to handle incoming and outgoing calls in the later steps.

 ## Step 3: Get Your API Credentials from Twilio

-Next, you’ll need your Twilio API credentials to integrate with LiveKit.
+Next, you'll need your Twilio API credentials to integrate with LiveKit.
 These include your Account SID and Auth Token.
 Follow these steps:

 1. Go to the Twilio Console.
 2. Navigate to the Account Info section.
-3. Copy your Account SID and Auth Token, and Twillio phone number —you’ll use these in the next steps.
+3. Copy your Account SID and Auth Token, and Twilio phone number —you'll use these in the next steps.
    ![Twilio-API-Credentials](images/twilio-api-credentials.png)

 ## Step 4: Create a LiveKit Account and Project

 1. Create a LiveKit Account

-Sign up for a LiveKit account if you don’t have one already by visiting LiveKit’s website.
+Sign up for a LiveKit account if you don't have one already by visiting LiveKit's website.

 2. Create a Project